 A new Multifactory in Brianza is about to start in the old Bielloni-Castello printing machine factory.

-THE MULTIFACTORY MODEL HAS BEEN DESIGNED TO BE FEASIBLE, TO MEET THE BUILDINGS OWNERS NEEDS, WHETHER PRIVATE OR INSTITUTIONAL BODIES, AND TO HELP A NEW SOCIAL CLASS TO EMERGE.
+THE MULTIFACTORY MODEL HAS BEEN DESIGNED TO BE FEASIBLE, TO MEET THE BUILDINGS OWNERS NEEDS, WHETHER PRIVATE OR INSTITUTIONAL BODIES, AND TO LET THE WORKERS DEVELOP.

 The Multifactory model“New Needs Require new Spaces”

 The aim of a Multifactory is to renew an empty space by setting up a community of enterpreneurs, small factories, artists and craftsmen in order to support individual activities as well as promoting synergies.

 A Multifactory remoulds buildings no longer in use.
 Such requalification, without large investments flow, fills the void left by previous industrial or handcraft activities, leaving the usage habit of the place unchanged.
 The result is the upgrading not only of the building itself, but of the surrounding area.